 Take a turn on the boardwalk en-route to Te Papa, New Zealand's national museum or catch a historic cable car from Lambton Quay and soak up the city sights.
 Wander the boutiques on Cuba St and check out the aptly named ‘Beehive’ off Parliament House.

 Play hobbit for day and book a tour through Weta Workshop, the Oscar Award winning design studio for Lord Of The Rings.
 If eating is your thing, drive an hour out of town to Martinborough and experience some of the region's best food and wine.
-For those interested in New Zealand's native species, a trip to Zealandia is a must - the world's first fully fenced eco-sanctuary.
+For those interested in New Zealand's native species, a trip to Zealandia is a must, the world's first fully fenced eco-sanctuary.
 Then kick off your evening in style - search ‘Metro Eats’ to choose from a plethora of the city’s best restaurants to dine.

 Taking a night tour of Zealandia wildlife eco-sanctuary is an unforgettable experience and one that comes highly recommended.
-A conservation success and safe haven for some of New Zealand's rarest native animals, Zealandia is home to many remarkable species of birds, reptiles and insects living wild within a beautiful 225 hectare (one square mile) valley - just 10 minutes from the central city.
+A conservation success and safe haven for some of New Zealand's rarest native animals, Zealandia is home to many remarkable species of birds, reptiles and insects living wild within a beautiful 225 hectare (one square mile) valley, just 10 minutes from the central city.

 Your tour begins with an interactive exhibition before you walk through the gates of Zealandia predator-exclusion fence into the sanctuary.
 Your guide will then lead you on a torch-light walk through the native New Zealand bush.
 Possible sights include Kiwi foraging on the forest floor, tuatara hunting for food, glowworms shining, tiny Maud Island frogs in their enclosure, pateke (brown teal) ducks feeding at night and kaka (parrots) coming in to roost.
+Zealandia is one of the best places to see kiwi in the wild.
+Over 100 of these nocturnal birds live freely in their natural environment inside the safety of the sanctuary valley, so your chances of seeing one are high!

-Your accommodation: Distinction Wellington Century City Hotel
+Your accommodation: Bolton Hotel Wellington

 The 92 km journey between Wellington and Picton takes around 3 hours and has been described as 'one of the most beautiful ferry rides in the world'.
 Leaving Wellington Harbour you pass many interesting points such as Pencarrow Head on top of which is New Zealand's oldest lighthouse (1859).
 Red Rocks is home to a seal colony and Oterangi Bay is the site which recorded the country's highest ever wind speed of 268 kph (167 mph).
 From the Cook Strait, spectacular views of the Kaikoura Ranges on the South Island can be enjoyed and dolphins and many sea birds are often seen.